 Cost: $100.00

-Registration: https://www.edgecare360.com/contact
+Registration: https://www.edgecare360.com/courses/ethics-and-wellness

 This continuing education course explores the ethical responsibility mental health professionals have to maintain both personal wellness and professional integrity.
 Using the framework of the 7 Pillars of Wellness—emotional, physical, intellectual, social, spiritual, environmental, and occupational—participants will examine how personal well-being directly influences ethical decision-making, client care, and professional boundaries.
 The course encourages self-reflection, offers practical strategies for sustaining wellness, and aligns ethical codes with holistic self-care practices to promote longevity in the helping professions.